yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 # Introduction

 The global PKI system relies on the trust of a CA issuing certificates.
-As aresult, a corrupted trusted CA may issue a certificate for any organization without the organization's approval (a misissued or "fake" certificate), and use the certificate to impersonate the organization.
+As a result, a corrupted trusted CA may issue a certificate for any organization without the organization's approval (a misissued or "fake" certificate), and use the certificate to impersonate the organization.
 There are many attempts to resolve these weaknesses, including